Multi-Objective Latent Space Optimization of Generative Molecular Design Models: Introduction

-Like other data-driven models, the initial capability of the generative molecular models to suggest novel molecules will be determined--at least to a certain extent--by the training data.
-In fact, the generated molecules are likely to reside in a similar chemical space as the molecules in the original training set, which may make it challenging to design new candidate molecules whose target attributes significantly exceed those of the original molecules--regardless of whether we perform molecular optimization in the latent space~\cite{Bombarelli_cont, JTVAE-paper, conditional_gen} or adopt a fine-tuning strategy~\cite{olivecrona2017, shi2020graphaf, ORGANIC, MolDQN}.
-To mitigate this issue, a number of recent efforts aimed to improve the generative models by incorporating additional training data, generated either from experiments or simulations, where the goal is to ensure that these models are primed to suggest novel molecules with enhanced target properties that go beyond the initial molecules.
-Yang et al.~\cite{Stochastic_iterative} proposed an iterative retraining approach to improve the quality of the molecules sampled from the latent space of the generative model.
-In this approach, they pre-train the generative model jointly with a property predictor.
-The trained model is used to generate novel molecules from which a small batch of molecules with the best properties are selected using the predictor and added to the training dataset.
-The extended dataset is subsequently used for retraining to update the latent space to make it more amenable to produce better molecules with improved properties.
+A similar effort from Iovanac et al.~\cite{iovanac2022actively} utilizes the grammar variational autoencoder~\cite{kusner2017grammar}, jointly trained with a linear predictor network to sample new molecules along the latent dimension corresponding to the targeted property region.
+The new molecules go through further screening to be used with the training dataset to retrain the generative model iteratively.
 In Liu et al.~\cite{chance-constrained}, the generator in a generative adversarial network (GAN) is iteratively updated under a chance-constrained optimization framework.
 They employ a validity function to guide the optimization of the property value within the region of grammatically correct input sequences or legitimate structures.
 A recent work by Tripp et al.~\cite{tripp2020sampleefficient} proposed a weighted retraining approach to reshape the latent space of a VAE to make it more sampling-efficient for producing novel molecules with improved properties.
 For this purpose, the weights assigned to the data points in the training dataset are determined by the rank of the corresponding molecules according to the objective function that evaluates the property of interest.
 Another recent iterative approach~\cite{active_transfer_learning} applies a genetic algorithm (GA) along with domain knowledge to generate a new set of potentially improved candidates from the initial training data.
 The property values of these candidates are validated by high-throughput experiments or simulations.
 A deep neural network (DNN) property predictor is then retrained using a larger dataset augmented by the candidates generated by a GA.
-In contrast to the generative approaches~\cite{Stochastic_iterative, chance-constrained, tripp2020sampleefficient}, the candidates produced by a GA generally remain closer to the training data.
+In contrast to the generative approaches~\cite{Stochastic_iterative, chance-constrained, tripp2020sampleefficient,iovanac2022actively}, the candidates produced by a GA generally remain closer to the training data.
 As a result, the predictions from the DNN remain relatively reliable but the novelty of the produced candidates tends to be limited.
 Additionally, the (computational) cost of the experiments or simulations to assess the property of the novel candidates can be a significant burden when the candidate pool gets larger.